-Doctors disagree on the best test for diagnosing adrenal gland tumors.
-Some doctors believe a urine test to measure catecholamines is better than this blood test because it has fewer false-positive results.
+Healthcare providers disagree on the best test for diagnosing adrenal gland tumors.
+Some healthcare providers believe a urine test to measure catecholamines is better than this blood test because it has fewer false-positive results.

-You might have this test if your doctor suspects that you have an adrenal gland tumor.
+You might have this test if your healthcare provider suspects that you have an adrenal gland tumor.
 Symptoms include:

 Rise and fall in blood pressure

 You also may have fever, chest pain, stomach pain, nausea, vomiting, anxiety, tremors, heat intolerance, and weight loss.

 Your healthcare provider may also order a urine test to measure catecholamines.
 He or she may also order these tests:

 Glucagon stimulation test.
 This test requires you to be injected with the hormone glucagon.
 If you have an adrenal gland tumor and you are given glucagon, you may have symptoms.